Please note...

 5. Check your dog is in good health before you go.
 It isn't fair to expect him to travel when he's under the weather.

 6. In the excitement of it all, your dog may do things he wouldn't necesarily ordinarily do.
 So make sure you have a good supply of cleaning goods.
-You can get ethical pet insurance from Animal Friends do accident only dog insurance from £3.27 a month - excellent value - and they help animals worldwide by giving animal charities (wildife and pets) their net profits.
-(We've got it for our German Shepherd, Doyle)
+You can get ethical pet insurance from Animal Friends who do accident only dog insurance, their site says they insure pets any age, and they help animals worldwide by giving animal charities (wildife and pets) their net profits.
+(We've got it for our German Shepherd, Doyle, and they've been really good.
+Mind you, we went for the second highest level of insurance out of 7 levels) Visit the RCVS to get a list of vets in the area, just in case you need them.

 7. Do a final check with the terms & conditions of each holiday before you book to make 100% sure that your dog will be welcome.